ki3ani/my-notes-frontend/README.md

   - React
   - React Router
   - Axios for API requests
-  - [Add any other relevant frontend libraries or tools]

 - **Backend**:
   - Django
   - Django REST framework
   - PostgreSQL database
-  - [Add any other relevant backend libraries or tools]

 - **Deployment**:
   - Docker
   - Docker Compose
-  - [Add any other relevant deployment tools]

 ## Setup